ENDDREAM-ZM/Lowlife/README.md

 ## Disclaimer

-This module is developed by DeepSeek.
+- This module is developed by DeepSeek.
-All operations are performed in memory only no physical partitions are modified, and no dangerous operations are involved.
+- All operations are performed in memory only
+- No physical partitions are modified, and no dangerous operations are involved.